-The UK's Air Quality Standards Regulations (UK Government, 2010) require the UK to undertake an air quality assessment and report the findings on an annual basis.
+The UK's Air Quality Standards Regulations (UK Government, 2010), (Scottish Government, 2010), (Welsh Government, 2010), (Department of Environment Northern Ireland, 2010) require the UK to undertake an air quality assessment and report the findings on an annual basis.
 The UK has statutory monitoring networks in place to meet the requirements of the above Regulations, with air quality modelling used to supplement the monitored data.

 The UK is also required to make the information available to the public.
 One way in which this is done is by the series of annual 'Air Pollution in the UK' reports.
-'Air Pollution in the UK 2020' continues this series, and has two aims:
+'Air Pollution in the UK 2021' continues this series, and has two aims:

-- To provide a summary of the UK's 2020 air quality assessment and findings.
-A separate Compliance Assessment Summary document is also published, based upon Section 4 of this report, and accompanies the UK's 2020 submission.
+- To provide a summary of the UK's 2021 air quality assessment and findings.
+A separate Compliance Assessment Summary document is also published, based upon Section 4 of this report, and accompanies the UK's 2021 submission.
 This provides a concise summary aimed at the public. - To act as a State of the Environment report, making information on the ambient air quality evidence base for the year publicly available.
 This includes an assessment of trends and spatial distribution, together with information on pollution events during the year.